AdobeDocs/experience-platform.en/help/tags/extensions/client/meta/overview.md

 ## Configure a tag rule {#rule}

 [!DNL Meta Pixel] accepts a set of predefined [standard events](https://www.facebook.com/business/help/402791146561655), each with their own contexts and accepted properties.
-The rule actions provided [!DNL Pixel] extension correlate to these event types, allowing you to easily categorize and configure the event being sent to [!DNL Meta] according to its type.
+The rule actions provided by the [!DNL Pixel] extension correlate to these event types, allowing you to easily categorize and configure the event being sent to [!DNL Meta] according to its type.

 For demonstration purposes, this section shows how to build a rule that sends a page view event to [!DNL Meta].